1. Invisible foundations

 Born in 1844, Carpenter was a former clerical fellow of Trinity Hall, Cambridge, an academic apostate who sought to escape the clutches of gentility and lead the life of the heart among working men in the Northern towns.
 Merrill, some years younger, was a barefoot youth from the underclass, an unemployed jack-of-all trades.
 They met on a train in the winter of 1889-90.
 Merrill had had a previous sexual relationship with a priest from Aberystwyth, but he remained, by Carpenter’s account, an unlettered innocent.
 (On one occasion, Carpenter recalled, when he mentioned the Garden of Gethsemane, Merrill asked where such a place might be.
 Carpenter told him it was the place where Jesus spent his last night on earth.
 Merrill’s response to this, Carpenter reported, was “Who with?”)

-The full story of Carpenter’s relationships with Merrill and other male companions has Noël Grieg, the author of an enthusiastic introduction to the present collection, had a shot at it in his play, The Dear Love of Comrades.
+The full story of Carpenter’s relationships with Merrill and other lovers has yet to be written, although Noël Grieg, the author of an enthusiastic introduction to the present collection, had a shot at it in his play, The Dear Love of Comrades.
 Usefully included in the present collection are a fragment of Carpenter’s autobiography, My Days and Dreams, and the anonymous case history he contributed to Havelock Ellis’s Sexual Inversion.
-(The story could be rounded out with Carpenter’s unpublished account of Merrill’s life, the source of some of the biographical details above, which is in the Carpenter Archive in Sheffield Public Library)., although
+(The story could be rounded out with Carpenter’s unpublished account of Merrill’s life, the source of some of the biographical details above, which is in the Carpenter Archive in Sheffield Public Library).

 It is arguable that Carpenter’s life—and the force of his example—had more significance for his contemporaries than his writings did.
 E. M. Forster, who testified to Merrill and Carpenter’s role in his own moral development—and who wrote, in Maurice, a novel that has some elements of the life that Carpenter and Merrill lived, remarked shortly after Carpenter’s death that “his books were famous in their day and did much good”.
 But, he added, they were “unlikely to live many years”.
 Carpenter’s greatness, according to Forster, was not in his writing but in his life: “He gave the gift of gifts, life itself, the transference of vitality…these things cannot be chronicled”.